Share Vitality

 Why do lupini beans need to be soaked for so long?

 Raw lupini beans contain bitter, toxic nitrogen-containing compounds called quinolizidine alkaloids.
-They must be thoroughly soaked, boiled, and rinsed over several days (or purchased pre-coo
+They must be thoroughly soaked, boiled, and rinsed over several days (or purchased pre-cooked in brine) to completely wash out these bitter alkaloids before they are safe to eat.

 Are lupini beans low in carbs?

 Yes!
 Lupini beans are unique because they are virtually starch-free.
 Almost all of their carbohydrate content is prebiotic dietary fiber.
-This makes them highly popular for low-carb, keto, an
+This makes them highly popular for low-carb, keto, and diabetic diets.

 Can lupini beans cause allergic reactions?